I'll Never Break Your Heart

 "I'll Never Break Your Heart" is a song by American boy band Backstreet Boys.
 The song was written by singer-songwriters Eugene Wilde and Albert Manno and produced by Veit Renn and Timmy Allen.
-It was released in the United Kingdom on December 4, 1995, as the second single from their self-titled debut album and was issued across the rest of Europe later the same month.
+It was released in the United Kingdom on December 4, 1995, by Jive Records as the second single from their self-titled debut album and was issued across the rest of Europe later the same month.
 It was later included on their US debut album and was released as their fourth US single in June 1998.
+Two different music videos were released for the song, in 1995 and 1998.

 Background

-The song replaced "I'll Never Find Someone Like You" on the album, which was to be the group's first single.
-The group's label, Jive Records, had not committed to using the song for the group, and as a result, it was offered to singer Keith Martin, who accepted it and released it as a single on the Bad Boys soundtrack, and his own albums It's Long Overdue and All the Hits.
+The song "I'll Never Break Your Heart" replaced "I'll Never Find Someone Like You" on the Backstreet Boys' first self-titled international album, which was to be the group's first single.
+The group's label, Jive Records, had not committed to using the song for the group, and as a result, it was offered to singer Keith Martin, who accepted it and released it as a single on the 1995 Bad Boys soundtrack, and his album It's Long Overdue from the same year.
 Brian Littrell discovered this when he heard Martin's song play on the radio one day.

-"I'll Never Break Your Heart" was supposedly recorded over two weeks, because Littrell and AJ McLean, the two lead vocalists on the song, had colds.
-In an interview with Billboard, McLean stated that the song "was the longest recording for any single BSB record in Backstreet history", as they had to manually rewind the tape in order to add brand new vocals in the track while they were sick.
+"I'll Never Break Your Heart" was supposedly recorded over two weeks because Littrell and AJ McLean, the two lead vocalists on the song, had colds.
+In an interview with Billboard, McLean stated that the song "was the longest recording for any single BSB record in Backstreet history", as they had to manually rewind the tape to add brand new vocals in the track while they were sick.

 In October 2014, the group took ownership of the master recording of the song as part of a settlement agreement with their ex-manager, Lou Pearlman's bankruptcy estate.

 Critical reception

-Pan-European magazine Music & Media wrote that "with the up-tempo, infectious 'We've Got It Goin' On' still in the Benelux, German and Swiss top 10, the Backstreet Boys slowed their crystal clear vocals down to make one of those smooth R&B ballads which are typically aimed for the US market."
-A reviewer from Music Week rated it four out of five, adding, "The soppiness factor is in to full effect on this romantic ballad, which displays the boys' vocal excellence.
-A November tour will help this become another top five hit."
+Pan-European magazine Music & Media wrote, "With the up-tempo, infectious 'We've Got It Goin' On' still in the Benelux, German and Swiss top 10, the Backstreet Boys slowed their crystal clear vocals down to make one of those smooth R&B ballads which are typically aimed for the US market."
+A reviewer from Music Week gave it four out of five, adding, "The soppiness factor is into full effect on this romantic ballad, which displays the boys' vocal excellence.
+A November tour will help this become another top-five hit."
 Chuck Arnold from People Magazine said that Backstreet Boys gave their "smoothest Boyz II Men impression" on this R&B ballad, adding that "they make you believe every word of their vow to do no harm."
+Also Jordan Paramor from Smash Hits gave it four out of five, writing, "The Backstreet Boys go all Boys II Men-ish on us, with lyrics soppier than a room full of Labrador puppies wearing frilly pink dresses.
+I'll never make you cry/I'd rather die than live without you they wibble harmoniously, displaying voices that would make an earthquake shake with pride."